MY CHILDHOOD ENDED when I was ten.

 ‘Don’t give them the satisfaction of your fear,’ Dad used to say.

 I was more like my mother, easily seduced by the prospect of impending doom.
-I lost six kilograms.
-Hunger diluted my anxiety.
 I suffered from nightly bouts of sleep paralysis.
 Mary and Michael were spectres levitating at the end of my bed.
 Luckily, Mum was suffering from insomnia.
 We stayed awake together in the spare room.

-I WAS ELEVEN the last time I saw Mary Israel in the flesh.
+I WAS ELEVEN the last time I saw Mary Shelley in the flesh.

 Spring 2003.
 Jacarandas bloomed and purple buds carpeted the footpaths of the inner-city avenues.
 The Carnival of Flowers was due to begin the following week.
 Toowoomba teemed with garden beds that would have made Adam and Eve green with envy.